HalilT9/Credit-Risk-Classification-System/README.md

-#  CreditGuard AI: Credit Risk Classification System
+#  CreditGuard AI: Credit Risk Classification

 ## 1. Description of the Problem
 Credit risk assessment is a critical challenge for financial institutions.
 The primary goal of this project is to minimize **Capital Loss** (financial loss due to loan defaults).